 I went through the PhotoReading system this summer.
 As soon as the package arrived, I was immediately impressed: a full color binder, 8 CDs, a bonus Paraliminal CD, a bonus “Activator” CD, a work book, 2 additional books (which you’ll PhotoRead in the course), a pocket dictionary (you’ll PhotoRead that too), and 3 DVDs.
 If the content was half as good as the packaging, I knew I’d be in for a treat.

 It took me about a week to go through the program, investing about 60-90 minutes per day.
-The CDs are interactive and guide you through the other materials as part of your training, so there’s a very structured progression through the system.
+The sessions are interactive and guide you through the other materials as part of your training, so there’s a structured progression through the system.

 The recording quality is top notch, and Paul Scheele’s voice is easy to understand and reasonably paced.
-I know this is important to non-native English speakers, who’ve occasionally told me I speak too rapidly on my podcasts — you definitely won’t have that problem with this program.
+I know this is important to non-native English speakers.

 I should warn you in advance that this isn’t a passive program you can listen to while driving.
-You can get through part of the first CD that way, but the rest of the program is highly interactive.
-It really has to be that way, since the goal of this program is skills transfer, not rah-rah motivation.
+You can get through part of the first session that way, but the rest of the program is highly interactive.
+It has to be that way, since the goal of this program is to teach you skills, not rah-rah motivation.

 I’ve gone through some interactive learning courses where the exercises seemed uninspired and tedious.
-PhotoReading doesn’t suffer from that at all — the exercises are quick (often a couple minutes or less), meaningful, and educational.
-In many cases you’ll keep the CD playing as you do the exercises in real time.
+PhotoReading’s exercises are quick (often a couple minutes or less), meaningful, and educational.
+In many cases you’ll keep the session playing as you do the exercises in real time.

 From a book a week to a book an hour